 Our research groups include:

-Research benefits all our students and we offer many opportunities for them to take part, for instance in final-year undergraduate or postgraduate research projects, summer internships, or by joining the lab apprenticeship scheme.
+Research benefits all our students and we offer many opportunities for them to take part, for instance in final-year undergraduate or postgraduate research projects and summer internships.

 State-of-the-art facilities